 I recently realized, though, that I’ve never really done a rundown of how to clean vinyl plank flooring.
 Every time I share a cleaning time lapse over on Instagram stories, I get asked about our mop and our vacuum.
 And, I’m constantly getting questions about how we keep our floors looking clean.
 So, it’s clearly a topic of interest!

 This post is going to be the definitive guide to how to clean vinyl plank flooring.
 I’ll share everything you need to know about how to keep them clean.
-I’ll also share my favorite tools for cleaning our vinyl plank floors.
+I’ll also share the tools I reach for when I clean vinyl floors in my house.

-So, before you start making a plan for keeping your vinyl plank floors clean, make sure you know what type of floor you have and what’s safe to use on it!
-Vinyl plank flooring is generally incredibly easy to clean and not terribly picky about what you use.
-But, there are some restrictions that I’ll touch on in this post that you want to be aware of.
+Before you start making a plan for keeping your vinyl plank floors clean, make sure you know what type of floor you have and what’s safe to use on it!

 The Best Vacuum for Vinyl Plank Floors

-Obviously, vinyl plank floornig doesn’t require any sort of special vacuum – any vacuum that you use on your carpets or on any other flooring ini your house wlil also work just fine on your vinyl plank floors.
+Obviously, vinyl plank flooring doesn’t require any sort of special vacuum – any vacuum that you use on your carpets or on any other flooring in your house will also work just fine for dirt and dust on your vinyl plank floors.
+I will note, though, you shouldn’t use the beater bar on your vacuum (the part that rotates to get debris loose from carpet) – it can eventually scratch or break down the wear layer on your vinyl!

 I’ve tried a lot of vacuums over the years, but since we moved into this house I have been using a Shark Rocket cordless vacuum.
 I really truly love it – it holds a great charge, it works really well, and it’s nice and lightweight.